AmandaCIdev/full-stack-capstone/README.md

 [JSHint](https://jshint.com/) - JSHint is a static code analysis tool used for checking JavaScript code for errors, potential problems, and stylistic inconsistencies.

+[Pep8ci](https://pep8ci.herokuapp.com/) - Pep8ci provides Python developers with a tool to check their code against the PEP 8 style guide for adherence to coding standards.

 [Lighthouse](https://developer.chrome.com/docs/lighthouse) - an open-source tool used for auditing web page quality, including performance, accessibility, SEO, and cross-browser testing.